JohnUrban/fftDnaMods/README.md

 >Same as:

-fftForDnaMods.py -c 200 -r 10 spacing*txt
+fftForDnaMods.py -c 200 -M 100 spacing*txt

 ## Options:
 --cutoff/-c  Just says to only look at X values (bp lengths) up to this high.

---rmedge/-r  Gives it a fudge factor to ignore edges of power array when looking for maximum power position.
+--max_period/-M  Allows one to look for the max power peak periodicity excluding periods greater than this.

 This script is obviously very simple in terms of finding a single max peak value.